tmo1/sms-ie/README.md

 To export messages, SMS Import / Export must be granted permission to read SMSs and Contacts (the need for the latter is explained below).
 The app will ask for these permissions on startup, if it does not already have them.

-To import messages, SMS Import / Export must be the default messaging app.
+To import or wipe messages, SMS Import / Export must be the default messaging app.
 This is due to [an Android design decision](https://android-developers.googleblog.com/2013/10/getting-your-sms-apps-ready-for-kitkat.html).

 **Warning:** While an app is the default messaging app, it takes full responsibility for handling incoming SMS and MMS messages, and if does not store them, they will be lost.
 SMS Import / Export ignores incoming messages, so in order to avoid losing such messages, the device it is running on should be disconnected from the network (by putting it into airplane mode, or similar means) before the app is made the default messaging app, and only reconnected to the network after a proper messaging app is made the default.